snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/media/youtube/index.md

 ---
-title: "Youtube media"
+title: "YouTube media"
 sidebar_position: 20
 ---

-# Youtube iFrame media tracking
+# YouTube iFrame media tracking

 ```mdx-code-block
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 ```

-This plugin will allow the tracking of an embedded YouTube IFrame.
+This plugin will allow the tracking of an embedded YouTube iFrame.

+YouTube media events and entities are **automatically tracked** once configured.

 ## Installation